J. Lee Addison, Jr.

 Now, we the “60 is the New 40" generation still run and many of us still run very fast, we also lift weights and train regularly.
 Our appetites have maintained their desire for rich and flowing good foods, and our eyes and smiles show no traces of dimming.
 We also look good going out, alone or with a partner.
 Plus, according to www.Rubyhome.com 79% of us own our home.
 Finally, purely just window dressing, but we look good dressed or undressed.

 If you were born here in America or abroad before 1966, then you have seen the rise of cultural movements or shifts in culture that have affected what we think, how we dress, what we believe, and how we behave.
 Understanding that, it’s hard not to see that we are possibly in the midst of the most endearing and dominant cultural movements ever.
 "60 is the New 40" is a seismic shift in how we live, how we think, what we buy and own, and most importantly what we believe about ourselves.
-This website is designed to pose the question antidotally, and through actual stories and research; What is Aging, if we can still do everything that we always did before, and some better?
+This website is designed to pose the question anecdotally, and through actual stories and research; What is Aging, if we can still do everything that we always did before, and some better?
 Because of that, aging now requires a new definition and this new definition must include those of us 60 years and older.
 We are at the heart of these cultural changes.
 We are "60 is The New 40" The New Millennials.

 Comments